-- investments that result in a foreign investor reaching a stake of at least 10% of the share capital of a Spanish company; and - any corporate transaction, business action or legal transaction which enables effective participation in the management or control of a Spanish company.
+- investments that result in a foreign investor reaching a stake of at least 10% of the share capital of a Spanish company; and - any corporate transaction, business action or legal transaction by which a foreign investor acquires control over a Spanish company; the possibility of exercising decisive influence as a result of an agreement or through the ownership of shares or interests in another person (directly or indirectly) is deemed to constitute "control" for these purposes.

-Not all foreign direct investments are subject to the Screening Mechanism, as this will depend on: (i) the sector in which the target carries out its business; and (ii) the personal circumstances of the foreign investor, regardless of the business of the target.
+Not all foreign direct investments are subject to the Screening Mechanism, as that circumstance will depend on: (i) the sector in which the target carries out its business; and (ii) the personal circumstances of the foreign investor, regardless of the business of the target.